zonika/playlister-static-generator-with-ar-web-0715-public/README.md

 - `Genre` show pages will have a list of and link to its songs.
 - `Song` show pages will state the instance's name.

+####Site Generator
+You will need a class whose sole purpose is generating the static pages.

 ## Bonus
-If you've finished everything and want more of a challenge unpend the pending RSPEC tests and create a [has many through assocciation](http://guides.rubyonrails.org/association_basics.html#the-has-many-through-association) for your models.
+If you've finished everything and want more of a challenge unpend the pending RSPEC tests and create a [has many through association](http://guides.rubyonrails.org/association_basics.html#the-has-many-through-association) for your models.